-Derivative instruments consist of interest rate contracts and foreign exchange contracts that are generally traded over-the-counter, and are valued using a third-party service provider, except for exchange traded futures contracts which are Level 1 fair values.
-Quotations on over-the-counter derivatives are not adjusted and are generally valued using observable inputs such as contractual cash flows, yield curve, foreign currency rates and credit spreads, and are classified as Level 2 of the fair value hierarchy.
+Derivative instruments consist of interest rate contracts and foreign exchange contracts that are traded over-the-counter, and are valued using a third-party service provider.
+These quotations are not adjusted and are generally valued using observable inputs such as contractual cash flows, yield curve, foreign currency rates and credit spreads, and are classified as Level 2 of the fair value hierarchy.
 If a significant credit valuation adjustment is applied to a derivative instrument to account for the risk of non-performance, such fair value measurement is classified as Level 3 of the fair value hierarchy.
 For derivatives held in non-recourse CDO financing structures where, by design, the derivative contracts are senior to all the CDO bonds payable, there is no material impact of a credit valuation adjustment.

-Due To Affiliates-Contingent Consideration for Internalization
+Due To Affiliates-Contingent Consideration

-In connection with the Company's acquisition of the investment management business and operations of its former manager in April 2015 (the "Internalization"), contingent consideration is payable to certain senior executives of the Company.
-Contingent consideration for the Internalization is to be paid in a combination of up to approximately 1.29 million shares of class A common stock, 115,226 shares of class B common stock and approximately 4.40 million OP Units (after giving effect to the Colony exchange ratio of 1.4663), subject to multi-year performance targets for achievement of a contractually-defined funds from operations ("Benchmark FFO") per share target and capital-raising thresholds from the funds management business, adjusted for certain targets that have not been met and that have expired.
+Contingent consideration is payable to certain senior executives of the Company in connection with the Company's acquisition of the investment management business and operations of its former manager in April 2015.
+The contingent consideration is to be paid in a combination of up to approximately 1.50 million shares of class A common stock, 133,420 shares of class B common stock and approximately 5.09 million OP Units (after giving effect to the Colony exchange ratio of 1.4663), subject to multi-year performance targets for achievement of a contractually-defined funds from operations ("Benchmark FFO") per share target and capital-raising thresholds from the funds management business.
 If the minimum performance target for either of these metrics is not met or exceeded, a portion of the contingent consideration paid in respect of the other metric would not be paid out in full.
 The contingent consideration is remeasured at fair value each reporting period using a third party valuation service provider and classified as Level 3 of the fair value hierarchy, with changes in fair value recorded in other gain (loss) in the consolidated statement of operations.
 Fair value of the contingent consideration is measured using a Monte Carlo probability simulation model for the Benchmark FFO component and a discounted payout analysis based on probabilities of achieving prescribed targets for the capital raising component.
 The Company's class A common stock price and related equity volatilities are applied to convert the contingent consideration payout into shares.